ashander/ftprime/README.md

     git clone https://github.com/ashander/ftprime.git
     cd ftprime

-For best results, use [miniconda](https://conda.io/miniconda.html).
+For best results, use [miniconda](https://conda.io/miniconda.html), which provides the command line dependency manager `conda`.
-Once you have conda installed, make a new conda environment to do development:
+Once you have it installed, make a new environment to do development:

     conda config --add channels conda-forge
-    conda env create -f environment.yml python=3.5
+    conda env create -f environment.yml -n ftprime python=3.5 source activate ftprime  # Enter the development environment

 Install ``tortoisim`` in locally editable (``-e``) mode and run the tests.
 After the ``pip`` command you should see a bunch of messages about requirements already satisfied (because you've installed them with ``conda``, above):

-    pip install -e .[dev]  # Technically you don't need the [dev] pytest
+    pip install -e .[dev]  # Don't need the [dev] if you used conda above pytest

 To-do